 Pinterest has changed considerably and has been on an account suspension binge.
 Is it time to give it up in your social media marketing strategy?

 When you hear the success other business owners have with a social media platform, the instant thing to do is jump on it.
 Pinterest has been a great option for many years.
-In fact, there are a lot of business owners promoting Pinterest courses to help you make the most of this marketing platform.
+In fact, there are a lot of business owners promoting TikTok competitions to help you make the most of this marketing platform.
 Some of them consider to buy TikTok likes for greater chances of success!

 Things are changing, though.
 Pinterest has been shutting a lot of accounts down for “spam.”
 The accounts haven’t actually been spamming.
 It’s more of a change in the way Pinterest is doing things.
 Sometimes, it’s an error in the overzealous bots, but sometimes it’s a case of rules changing and people not paying attention.